That's Not My Name: Music videos

-Columbia produced a 2008 video for the US release, with director David Allain and with them performing again on a different set, with more equipment and flashing lights in the background.
-The video premiered on mtvU.com on 26 January 2009.
+Columbia produced a 2008 video for the US release, directed by David Allain and with the band performing a different set, with more equipment and flashing lights in the background.
+The video premiered on mtvu.com on 26 January 2009.
 Another video was made for the acoustic version.
-All videos are live action.
 The third music video, known as the alternate video, was directed by AlexandLiane and features the Ting Tings in a desert ghost town.
-Double dutchers, cheerleaders, marching band drummers and sign spinners come out from the woods wearing black clothes with reflective material.
-The Ting Tings perform the song, while behind them the double dutchers skip rope, the cheerleaders cheer, the drummers drum, and the sign spinners spin signs featuring the names from the song's lyrics on them.
+Double Dutchers, cheerleaders, marching band drummers and sign spinners come out from the woods wearing black clothes with reflective material.
+The Ting Tings perform the song, while behind them the double dutchers skip rope, the cheerleaders cheer, the drummers drum, and the sign spinners spin signs featuring the names from the song's lyrics.

 Reception

 Critical

 The single received favourable reviews from critics upon re-release, with the NME describing it as "no-flab electro-pop nugget", while Q magazine described it as "a snatch of Hey Mickey-style handclaps and a gobbily staccato vocal, stitched together to fashion a groove that's as instant and familiar".
 Digital Spy compared the single to a "well-shaken can of cola", and added "[the track is] brimming with sticky, yummy, fizzy goodness".